magpylib/magpylib/docs/_pages/0_documentation.md

 Manipulation after initialization:
   We initialize the source and manipulate it afterwards,

-  1. By directly setting the source variables to desired values
+  1. By directly setting the source variables to desired values.

-  2. By using provided methods of manipulation
+  2. By using provided methods of manipulation.
 ```

 The source class provides a set of methods for convenient geometric manipulation.
 The methods include `setPosition`and `move` for translation of the objects as well as `setOrientation` and `rotate` for rotation operations.
 These methods are implementations of the respective geometric operations.
 Upon application to source objects they will simply modify the object variables accordingly.